SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 If your vehicle is a fairly late model and popular for towing there are Y adapters that connect to the wiring harness using standard OEM connectors.
 They are about $40.00 and will save you a lot of time.
 The quality of the connector is high and relieves the installer from having to crawl under the car poking into wires.
 Some Y adapters have built in diagnostic LEDs.
 That being said, adapters do not help if there is a malfunction in the system or you are one of the unlucky people who do not have a popular automobile.

 Some vehicles have separate brake and turn signal circuits.
-The majority of import and some domestic vehicles are wired in this configuration.
-This is becoming more popular with domestic vehicles.
-If your vehicle has this configuration and your trailer has only four lights (filaments), then it will require a converter box to reduce it to a four wire system.
-The converter box costs about $12.00.
+The majority of import and some domestic vehicles are wired in this configuration and is becoming more popular with domestic vehicles.
+If your vehicle has this configuration and your trailer has only four lights (filaments), then you can install the extra lights or a converter box to reduce it to a four wire system.
+The converter box costs about $12.00 US.

 Basically the converter consists of some diodes to steer the current to the appropriate trailer filament while keeping the current away from the vehicle signalling lights to prevent erroneous light pattern.
 Alternatively you could install a 7 pin trailer connector and the extra lights and wiring to create the same lights on the trailer.
 The cost difference is not that great and you have the advantage of an extra light on the trailer.
 TOP